MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 To verify that everything is set up correctly, run the following command in Git Bash:

--[ssh -T git@github.com]
+-           ssh -T git@github.com

 If everything is working correctly, you should see a message like this:

-["Hi your_username!
+           "Hi your_username!
 You've successfully authenticated, but GitHub does not provide shell access.
-This means your SSH key is correctly added and you can now interact with GitHub repositories without needing to enter a password each time."]
+            This means your SSH key is correctly added and you can now interact with GitHub repositories without needing to enter a password each time."

+successful . . . 🔥

 ---